ThulasiT/fairEst-scc/README.md

 Use run_make_all_datasets.sh to create datasets for the required set of parameters Once the datasets are made, use run_all_synthetic.sh to run our proposed methods on the created synthetic data

+demo.ipynb can be used to estimate fairness metrics for a single set of parameters

 The methods listed in the paper correspond to the following variables:
     GIL - Corrected (estimated) //
     GIL* - Corrected (oracle)   //